-Order $99/year Virginia registered agent service online for immediate access to our address and state forms.
-Same-day document scanning.
-No hidden fees.
+Order $89 to $99 Virginia registered agent service online for immediate access to our address and state forms.
+No additional charges.

 Your business must appoint a Virginia registered agent to receive documents in legal matters, including notice of lawsuit.
 Our reliable registered agent service fulfills this requirement.
 You get:

 A Virginia registered agent is the legally designated point of contact for your business or nonprofit.
 The registered agent receives important legal notices, such as service of process (aka notice of lawsuit), on behalf of your business.
 Generally, your Virginia registered agent must have a physical location in Virginia and be available during all business hours.
 Choosing a reliable Virginia registered agent that ensures you receive crucial documents in a timely manner.

 You may have discovered the term “registered agent” while filing documents to form or register your business in Virginia.
 You may have also encountered synonyms, such as “resident agent,” “statutory agent,” or “agent for service of process.”
 These terms all generally refer to the same thing.
 This page will help you understand what a Virginia registered agent is and how it works.

 Yes, with very few exceptions.
 Most businesses and nonprofits that form or register in Virginia must have a physical registered agent in Virginia at all times.
 This includes keeping the agent’s contact information up-to-date with the Virginia State Corporation Commission.
 This is called “maintaining” a registered agent and helps your company stay in good standing.

 You may appoint either an individual or a company to serve as your Virginia registered agent.